-LPSD Ref: d at Gerards Park, College delens Town Centre Ward: Town Centre Notional Capacity: 0.95ha Designation: Allocate
+LPSD 11EA - Land d at Gerards Park, College Ward: Town Centre Ref: Street, St. + lelens Town Centre Notional Capacity: 0.95ha Designation: Allocate

-Key site requirements are addressed in the approved plans and conditions attached to planning permission reference P/2016/0903/FUL, granted in May 2017.
+• Key site requirements are addressed in the approved plans and conditions attached to planning permission reference P/2016/0903/FUL, granted in May 2017.

-LPSD Ref: South of Billinge Road, East of Road and West of Smock Lane, Ward: Billinge & Seneley Green IXGI.
-Garswood Road and West of Smock Lane, General Green Notional Capacity: l Capacity: 216 units Designation: Allocate
+LPSD Ref: 1HA - Land South of Billinge Road, East of Garswood Road and West of Smock Lane, Garswood Ward: Billinge & Seneley Green Notional Capacity: I Capacity: 216 units Designation: Allocate

 - Safe highway access should be provided from Garswood Road and / or Billinge Road (with any necessary off-site improvements). - Pedestrian and cycle access should be provided through the site to the wider area.
-Measures to secure suitable access to the site by walking, cycling and public transport such as: (a) the provision of segregated walking and cycling routes which must run through the site and link to nearby highways; (b) the upgrading of pedestrian footways alongside existing highways around the site; (c) the upgrading of existing bus stops on Garswood Drive, Billinge Road and Smock Lane close to the site so that they become fully accessible (including for disabled persons); and (d) a financial contribution towards the upgrading of Garswood station. - Provision of effective flood management measures to reduce the risk of flooding caused by overland flow. - Appropriate provision of open space must be included in accordance with Policy LPC05 and LPD03. - The design and layout should provide for a range of house types in accordance with Policy LPC01 and LPC02.
+Measures to secure suitable access to the site by walking, cycling and public transport such as: (a) the provision of segregated walking and cycling routes which must run through the site and link to nearby highways; (b) the upgrading of pedestrian footways alongside existing highways around the site; (c) the upgrading of existing bus stops on Garswood Road, Billinge Road and Smock Lane close to the site so that they become fully accessible (including for disabled persons); and (d) a financial contribution towards the upgrading of Garswood station. - Provision of effective flood management measures to reduce the risk of flooding caused by overland flow. - Appropriate provision of open space must be included in accordance with Policy LPC05 and LPD03. - The design and layout should provide for a range of house types in accordance with Policy LPC01 and LPC02.

-LPSD Ref: 2HA - Land at Florida Farm (South of A580), Slag Lane, Blackbrook Ward: Blackbrook & Haydock (area outside Green Belt) Notional Capacity: I Capacity: 522 units Designation: Allocate
+LPSD Ref: 2HA - Land at Florida Farm (South of A580), Slag Lane, Blackbrook Blackbrook & Haydock (area outside Green Belt) Notional Capacity: 522 units Designation: Allocate